Bayesian tutorial: Correlation

 mutate(

-pair = c("height - weight", "height - age", "weight - age"),
+Pair = c("height - weight", "height - age", "weight - age"),

 .before = Estimate

-The three correlations and their 95% HDI.
+The three correlations and their 95% HDI modeled one-by-one.

 And in the graph below, to show their entire posterior distribution.